CampusIoT/orbimote/field_test_device/README.md

 ```

 ## Console
-Connect the board TX pin to USBSerial port and then configure and start `minicom` or `Pyterm`.
+Connect the board TX pin to USBSerial port and then configure and start `minicom` or `Pyterm` or `tio`.

 > if GPS is enabled, the baudrate is 9600 b/s.
 Else the baudrate is 115200 b/s.